Rotation, convective core overshooting, and period changes in classical Cepheid stellar evolution models: Introduction

-On the other hand, \cite{Anderson2014} computed stellar evolution models of Cepheids using the Geneva code that included rotation.
-They showed that when stars are born with about 50\% of critical rotation the resulting Cepheid blue loop was a different shape and is more luminous that for a stellar evolution model with the same initial mass but no rotation.
-Because the shape of the blue loop would change and rotational mixing would also lead to a more luminous Cepheid for a given mass than a star with no rotation.
-In terms of period change, they found that the rotating models has predicted rates of period change consistent with the results from \cite{Turner2006}.
+On the other hand, \cite{Anderson2014} computed stellar evolution models of Cepheids using the Geneva code that included rotation and moderate convective core overshooting.
+They showed that when stars are born with about 50\% of critical rotation the resulting Cepheid blue loop was a different shape and is more luminous than for a stellar evolution model with the same initial mass but no rotation.
+In terms of period change, they found that the rotating models have predicted rates of period change consistent with the results from \cite{Turner2006}.
 Furthermore, \cite{Anderson2014} argued that rotation could help resolve the Cepheid mass discrepancy \citep{Bono2006}.

-The Cepheid mass discrepancy is the difference between masses of Cepheids measured from stellar evolution modelling and from stellar pulsation measurements \citep{Cox1980}.
-This discrepancy was first discovered by \cite{Stobie1969}, who found that stellar evolution models predicted masses up to 50\% greater than that from stellar pulsation models.
-More recently, \cite{Caputo2005}, \cite{Keller2006} and \cite{Keller2008} showed that the Cepheid mass discrepancy is about 10 - 20\%.
+The Cepheid mass discrepancy is the difference between masses of Cepheids measured from stellar evolution modelling and from stellar pulsation measurements \citep{Cox1980}. \cite{Caputo2005}, \cite{Keller2006} and \cite{Keller2008} showed that the Cepheid mass discrepancy is about 10 - 20\%.
 As noted by \cite{Anderson2014,Anderson2016}, rotation is one possibility to solve the mass discrepancy, but \cite{Bono2006} suggested stellar mass loss, convective core overshooting and missing opacities as well.
 The potential for missing opacities was deemed unlikely by \cite{Bono2006}.
+Period change offers a powerful test of the role of these physical processes.